syncopika/piano_roll_browser/README.md

 check out a demo! see the demo dropdown box.

 ### current potential issues:
-can get pretty slow when changing instruments.
+can get pretty slow when changing instruments because of the onion skin.
 json loading seems a lot slower in Firefox compared to Chrome?

 ### current next steps:
 still need to delete instruments.
-still need to subdivide 16th notes for 32nd notes.
+be able to start playback at a certain measure.
 be able to toggle onion skin?

 ### features I would like to implement:
 - ability to change color of highlight and color of note blocks, i.e. different for each instrument
 - be able to make custom sounds!
 - be able to record playback
 - be able to repeat a section
-- be able to start playback at a certain measure
+- be able to subdivide 16th notes for 32nd notes.

 ### implementation / design: